Nazaboy19/JunkYard/README.md

 # JunkYard
-Main purpose to reate files to work on different project or ideas.
+Main purpose is to create files to work on different project or ideas.AKA nothing good lol.